RCowles/wordpress-jetpack-vvv/readme.md

 ## Included plugins

-This will install the [Jetpack plugin](https://github.com/automattic/jetpack), as well as a [Jetpack GitHub plugin](https://github.com/enejb/jetpack-github) that allows you to change which branch you are using from the WordPress Dashboard.
+The installation will include the [Jetpack plugin](https://github.com/automattic/jetpack), as well as a [Jetpack GitHub plugin](https://github.com/enejb/jetpack-github) that allows you to change which branch you are using from the WordPress Dashboard.

 ## Reset